The Laughter of the Sun series

 But she must if she wants to succeed.

-Early reviews for The Mermaid’s Wrath.
+Cheers for The Mermaid’s Wrath.

-“Torn between saving the ocean and the humans above the surface, warrior mermaid Jelly must make the impossible choice.
+N. N. Light’s Book Heaven editorial review: “Torn between saving the ocean and the humans above the surface, warrior mermaid Jelly must make the impossible choice.
 The Mermaid’s Wrath is a debut romantasy I couldn’t read fast enough.
 The descriptive narration is immersive with intricate world-building.
 The characters are relatable and leap from the page and into your heart.
 This is not the little mermaid you grew up on but a fierce warrior mermaid with a righteous temper.
 The Mermaid’s Wrath brings topics such as environmental pollution to light that will make you think about what happens long after you finish reading.
 If you’re looking for an original romantasy featuring a warrior mermaid, pick up The Mermaid’s Wrath.
-5 stars.” - N. N. Light’s Book Heaven
+5 stars.”
+Read the full review here.

-“This debut book had so many layers of intrigue and mystery.
+Schicky5 on Amazon: “This debut book had so many layers of intrigue and mystery.
 Different mythical creatures fighting together for the greater good of land and sea.
-I really enjoyed the story because it had so much action and suspense.” - Schicky5 on Amazon
+I really enjoyed the story because it had so much action and suspense.”

-“This book is an absolute masterpiece!
+Loleans on Goodreads: “This book is an absolute masterpiece!
 I adored the author’s writing style and it kept me on edge every chapter.
 It was sexy without being smutty.
 The book also had a lot of fun facts which I really enjoyed.
-If you like a good fantasy book, an action packed story, a book with a message and an overall magical experience: This book is for you!” - Loleans on Goodreads
+If you like a good fantasy book, an action packed story, a book with a message and an overall magical experience: This book is for you!”